Skip to main content

 OPK package

-After you finish building your app, you need to pack everything; the manifest, source files, and assets into a single Overwolf app installer, called an OPK package.
+After you finish building your app, you need to pack everything (the manifest, source files, and assets) into a single Overwolf app installer, called an OPK package.

-We remind you that only whitelisted developers can install OPKs that were not downloaded from the store.
+Only whitelisted developers can install OPKs that were not downloaded from the store.

 Safety & Security